arjunkhode/Web-developer-illy-mistakes-/readme.md

 </div>
 ```

-1.In JS, the data attribute can be accessed by dataset, but is it dataSet or dataset?
+1. In JS, the data attribute can be accessed by dataset, but is it dataSet or dataset?
 Again, is it just dataset or a function call dataset()?
 ```
 <!--It is dataset, and it is a property, not a function-->